Sbai7/GridGen/README.md

 ### 3) 3D grid setup for a moving water-table aquifer

-GwMove is works hand-in-hand with [GwMove](https://github.com/Sbai7/GwMove) since the latter accepts directly native grid output formats produced by GridGen.
-Here is an example where the initial mesh for 3D groundwater flow in a phreatic aquifer bounded by plateau and a river is constructed by GridGen:
+GwMove works hand-in-hand with [GwMove](https://github.com/Sbai7/GwMove) since the latter accepts directly the native output grid format produced by GridGen.
+Here is an example where the initial mesh for a 3D groundwater flow model in a phreatic aquifer bounded by a plateau and a river is constructed by GridGen:

 ![Alt text](pictures/example3_mesh1.jpg?raw=true "")

 [GwMove](https://github.com/Sbai7/GwMove) owing to its built-in layered adaptive mesh technique finishes computational work when the mesh upper slice converge to the expected water table position as shown below.
-Notice the mesh smoothness and the nice reproduction of the maximum drawdown arround the pumping well even with an important vertical exaggeration.
+Notice the mesh smoothness and the nice reproduction of the maximum drawdown arround the pumping well even with an important vertical exaggeration and nearby coarse meshing.

 ![Alt text](pictures/example3_mesh2.jpg?raw=true "")